Tax Form Calculator

 About Illinois Tax Calculations

 Part-year residents in Illinois have specialised filing rules that account for time spent in and out of the state, affecting tax apportioning.
-Itemised deductions are permitted in Illinois, which can reduce taxable income for qualifying taxpayers, especially those with significant deductible expenses.
+Credits based on dependants may reduce the final tax bill for qualifying households in Illinois.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for Illinois.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our Illinois tax hub.